kairosdotapp/kairos/README.md

 - supports multiple projects/activities (you can track at any granularity your activities)
 - multi-user support with different rates for different users
+- time log files stored in Git are easily audited
 - full power of hledger for generating reports and integration with your accounting system.